Book James MacDonald Reid

 Adept on both the Lowland and the Highland pipes, James mixes his storytelling with music, song and traditional Highland folk dance.
 James’ storytelling style is modelled on that of the older Gaels, whom he heard when he was young, particularly his piping teachers.
 This means rich language with a steady delivery and minimum dramatisation or character voices.
 Where there is a rhythmic or sung section, the original Gaelic and English is always rendered.
 His approach is suitable for older children, community venues and festivals.

-Born in a Gaelic-speaking family, James has lived in Scotland, Canada, the United States of America and Yugoslavia, and is now based in Edinburgh, though he spends much of his time in Argyll where he has a family home near Inveraray.
-An experienced performer, whose development as a storyteller followed his achievement as a musician and dancer, James has featured in the Scottish International Storytelling Festival and many other events, distinguished by his authentic natural homespun Highland dress.
+Coming from a Gaelic-speaking heritage, James has lived in Scotland, Canada, the United States of America and Bulgaria, and is now based in Edinburgh, though he travels regularly throughout Scotland.
+An experienced performer, whose development as a storyteller parallels his achievements as a traditional musician and dancer, James has featured in the Scottish International Storytelling Festival and many other events, distinguished by his authentic natural homespun Highland dress.

-‘James MacDonald Reid, is a reminder that the Scottish, specifically Gaelic, cultural inheritance is a fragment in the huge mosaic of universal myth.
-Reid is a hugely accomplished teller of tales; quietly humorous and learnedly respectful of his craft.’
+“James MacDonald Reid, is a reminder that the Scottish, specifically Gaelic, cultural inheritance is a fragment in the huge mosaic of universal myth.
+Reid is a hugely accomplished teller of tales; quietly humorous and learnedly respectful of his craft.
+This a rare opportunity to plug into ancient currents and it should be grabbed at by anyone who sees the arts as more than just a series of transient events.”
 (Scotsman)